 Alpacas, on the other hand, are smaller, more fluffy and mainly bred for their wool and meat production.
 They were reared and domesticated by the Incas and continue to be in modern-day Peru.
 Their meat tastes like veal and is a popular dish throughout the highlands in Peru.

 As with the llama, alpacas also serve a touristic purpose in modern-day Peru and can be seen across Cusco central posing for tourists.

 The cantua is the national flower of Peru and found at elevations of over 1,200 metres (4,000 feet) in the Andes.

 They are white, yellow, pink or red in colour and are elongated and bell-shaped.
 It was a popular ceremonial flower during the Incan Empire because they dedicated it to Inti, the sun god.
 This is why it is also known as the Sacred Flower of the Incas.

-Just like Penang is well known for being the foodie capital of Asia, Lima is the Latin American equivalent, famous for being the beating heart of the continent’s culinary scene.
-This is due to the large waves of immigration from Japan Africa, China and Europe over the last few centuries, which has brought with it many new cuisines.
+Just like Penang is well known for being one of the foodie capitals of Asia, Lima is the Latin American equivalent, famous for being the beating heart of the continent's culinary scene.
+This is largely due to the waves of immigration from Japan Africa, China and Europe over the last few centuries, which brought with it many new cuisines.
 Over the years these have blended with the Andean to produce a mix of some of the best fusion food in the world.

-Examples include Creole inspired tacu tacu rice and beans, or llomo saltado stir fry inspired by the Chinese immigrants in Peru.
+Examples include Creole inspired tacu tacu rice and beans, or lomo saltado stir fry inspired by the Chinese immigrants in Peru.